Last updated on September 13th, 2022

-Colorado is the 21st most populous and the 8th most extensive of the United States.
-It lies in the southwestern region of the United States.
+Colorado is the 21st most populous and the 8th most extensive of the 50 states of the United States.
+It lies in the western region of the United States.
 The state attained statehood on August 1, 1876, becoming the 38th state to join the union.
-It has seven (7) bordering states including New Mexico, Oklahoma, Utah, Wyoming, Arizona, Kansas, Nebraska.
-See the full list of states and their borders here.
-Colorado (nicknamed: The Centennial State) has 64 counties.
+Its seven bordering states are New Mexico, Oklahoma, Utah, Wyoming, Arizona, Kansas, and Nebraska.
+See the full list of the 50 states and their borders here.
+Colorado (nicknamed: the Centennial State) has 64 counties.
 The state’s capital is Denver.
+The abbreviation for Colorado is CO.
 With these facts about Colorado, let us learn more about its history, geography, people, economy and more.

 1. The Spanish were the first European visitors who arrived in Colorado in the 1500s.

 2. The state was named after the Colorado River.
 In Spanish, Colorado means “colored red.”[1,6]

 3. The Royal Gorge Bridge, above the Arkansas River, was for more than 70 years, the world’s highest suspension bridge.
 The Bridge has a deck height of 955 ft, measured from the deck to the surface of the river below.
 It also leads to a 360-acre park that features rides and shows that kids and adults can enjoy.